 Sober living environments provide a highly structured, drug-free place of residence for their residents to stay in during the easing process into society and a sober lifestyle.

+It is also worth thinking about whether recovering in your current environment or stepping into a new one gives you the best foundation for lasting change.
 If you or someone you know struggles with fentanyl addiction, this should be addressed with your healthcare provider or a treatment facility.
 Recovery is possible with the right support and care.